-- Jackets may be worn to school for warmth but must be free of patterns, decorations, and images. - Jackets must be solid navy, solid black, solid brown, or solid grey in color and may only be worn before and after school and during recess.
-No accent colors or logos. - Jackets must have a zipper or button front (no pullovers). - No hoodies or pullover sweatshirts/jackets allowed. - Jackets and outerwear are not permitted to be worn in the classrooms or other school rooms.
+- Jackets may be worn to school for warmth but must be free of patterns, decorations, and images (brand emblems are allowed). - Jackets must be solid navy or solid black in color.
+No accent colors or large and distracting logos. - Jackets must have a zipper or button front (no pullovers). - No hoodies or sweatshirts allowed.